 Make an appointment with your family doctor or a general practitioner if you have signs or symptoms that worry you.

-If you've been diagnosed with a hiatal hernia and are experiencing signs and symptoms that aren't controlled with medications and lifestyle changes, ask your doctor for a referral to a doctor who specializes in digestive diseases (gastroenterologist).
+If you've been diagnosed with a hiatal hernia and your problems persist after you make lifestyle changes and start medication, ask your primary doctor for a referral to a doctor who specializes in digestive diseases (gastroenterologist).

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Write down key personal information, including any major stresses or recent life changes.